 Students with 3.0 GPAs in their majors may apply for grants to cover expenses for research projects and costs of travel to conferences to present research results (Meal costs will not be covered, unless included as part of conference registration fees).
 Recipients are expected to submit a report describing the work accomplished with the help of the grant.

-To apply for student research funds, please download the Student Research Funds Application.
+To apply for student research or travel funds, please download the Student Research or Conference Travel Funds Application.